linode/docs/docs/websites/hosting-a-website.md

 9. Repeat steps 1-8 for every other name-based virtual host you created earlier.

 You've added DNS records for your website(s).
-Remember, DNS changes can take up to 24 hours to propagate through the Internet.
-Be patient!
-Once the DNS changes are completed, you will be able to access your website by typing the domain name in to your browser's address bar.
+Remember, DNS changes can take up to 24 hours to propagate through the internet.
+Be patient.
+Once the DNS changes are completed, you will be able to access your website by typing the domain name into your browser's address bar.

-## Setting Reverse DNS
+## Set Reverse DNS

 You're almost finished!
 The last step is setting reverse DNS for your domain name.